 I have the same frustrating argument with my mom over and over again — we keep going around in circles!

-NegotiAge is an innovative Negotiation and Dispute Resolution training intervention that has been rigorously designed to align with geriatric conflicts.
 This is the first training program to focus on teaching negotiation skills to supporters of older adults.
-The concepts learned through NegotiAge can lead to meaningful improvement in communication between older adults, supporters of older adults, and their health care providers.
-These skills can be extended to a variety of situations and impact much more of life.
-By nature, everyone is busy and supporters of older adults are often pulled in many directions.
+Everyone is busy and supporters of older adults are often pulled in many directions.
 Through artificial intelligence and avatar-based negotiation exercises, NegotiAge is innovative in that learning can occur anytime and anywhere.